ainopara/Swift-on-ECS/README.md

 ## What Is Swift on ECS

-Swift on ECS (You can pronouce it as "Swift on X", though the industry often pronouce ECS as three separated alphabets, but I think its too verbose.) is yet another Entity-Component-System framework written in Swift.
+Swift on ECS (You can pronouce it as "Swift on X", though the industry often pronounce ECS as three separated alphabets, but I think its too verbose.) is yet another Entity-Component-System framework written in Swift.